yscoder-github/Language_Intelligent_Competition/2019/MRC/models/bert/README.md

 pre-training checkpoint.
 If you re-run multiple times (making sure to point to different `output_dir`), you should see results between 84% and 88%.

-A few other pre-trained models are implemented off-the-shelf in `run_classifier.py`, so it should be straightforward to follow those examples to use BERT for any single-sentence or sentence-pair classification task.
+A f`ew` other pre-trained models are implemented off-the-shelf in `run_classifier.py`, so it should be straightforward to follow those examples to use BERT for any single-sentence or sentence-pair classification task.